t-regx/t-regx.github.io/docs/installation.md

 $ composer require rawr/t-regx
 ```

+If you're using PHP 7.1 or newer, feel free to skip to [Introduction](introduction.md).

 ## Older PHP versions

 Support for PHP <7.1 is achieved by maintaining two additional branches (`master-php-5.6` and `master-php5.3`).